belozer/Spify/README.md

     /* Extanded */

-    duration: int           // Duration for all frames
+    duration: int           // Duration for each frame
                             // Default: 300

     durations: object       // Duration for individual frames